Hingham Nursery School

 History

 To date, over 2,000 students have spent their preschool years with us.
-And we are proud to have students today whose parents were also students.
+And we are proud to have students today whose parents were also once students.
+Hingham Nursery School is proud to be a part of the tradition of strong schools in Hingham.
+We are a private, non-profit Nursery School open to families in Higham and the surrounding South Shore communities.

 Traditions